trysteng23/Spotify_Jam2024-2025/README.md

         	Pandas\
         	Seaborn\
 Skills
-  •	Programming:		C++, C, Python, SQL, HTML
+  •	Programming:		C++, C, Python, SQL, HTML/
-  •	Operating Systems: 	Windows
+  •	Operating Systems: 	Windows/
-  •	Office Applications: 	Microsoft Office Package, Clip Studio Paint Areas of Interest
+  •	Office Applications: 	Microsoft Office Package, Clip Studio Paint/ Areas of Interest/
-  •	Artificial Intelligence
+  •	Artificial Intelligence/
-  •	Electrical Physics
+  •	Electrical Physics/
-  •	Music Production and Animation
+  •	Music Production and Animation/
-Type of Project Sought
+Type of Project Sought/
-  •	A Spotify web application that creates fair queues when multiple people are in a queue
+  •	A Spotify web application that creates fair queues when multiple people are in a queue/
-  •	People are fairly represented in the songs that play (A rotation of users)
+  •	People are fairly represented in the songs that play (A rotation of users)/
-  •	Additional fun features like saving a playing session as a playlist *
+  •	Additional fun features like saving a playing session as a playlist/ *

 ---

 ## Budget
 *[Expenses]:
-  o Spotify Premium $11.99/month
+  o Spotify Premium $11.99/month/
 *

 ---